wkumari/draft-wkumari-opsawg-sdi/README.md

 3.1.
 Device key generation

-   Each devices requires a public-private key keypair, and for the public part to be published and retrievable by the operator.
-The cryptograthic algorithm and key lengths to be used are out of the scope of this document.
+   Each device requires a public-private key keypair, and for the public part to be published and retrievable by the operator.
+The cryptographic algorithm and key lengths to be used are out of the scope of this document.
 This section illustrates one method, but, as with much of this document the exact mechanism may vary by vendor.
    EST [RFC7030]and [I-D.gutmann-scep] are methods which vendors may